navyad/clrs-practice/README.md

 # clrs-practice
-Algorithms and Data Structure practice from CLRS.
+Algorithms and Data Structures practice from CLRS.